NateEag/how-i-code/content/commenting-code.rst

 Commenting programs well requires the understanding that `every line of code is a user interface`_.

-Good user interfaces are simple and self-explanatory.
-Any line of code should be the same.
+Good user interfaces are simple and self-explanatory, and so should each line of code.
 If a line of code is unclear, clarify it instead of commenting it.
 Improving names helps, as does `adding`_ `new`_ ones.

 Inline comments `can indicate poor code`_, but they do have several important